 Booking for Early Years Foundation Stage and Primary Schools

-We offer the following four national curriculum-focussed teaching sessions, for you to choose from:
+We offer the following five national curriculum-focussed teaching sessions, for you to choose from:

-- Tree of Life: classification, adaptation and evolution of plants and animals
+- Adaptation, Evolution and Classification (Darwin, Linnaeus and the Tree of Life): classification, adaptation and evolution of plants and animals

 If you would like to arrange a visit covering a different theme, for example outdoor maths, art, literacy, please ring us to discuss this on 0121 440 7430.